The European Union has postponed until October any decision on the future of the Lisbon Treaty.

 Irish Prime Minister Brian Cowen said Friday his government needs time to analyze their options in moving forward.

 Separately at the two-day summit, the EU told Macedonia it must resolve the dispute with Greece over its name before membership talks can begin.

-EU presidency next month, and French President Nicolas Sarkozy said the European Union must suspend enlargement until there is agreement on the Lisbon treaty.
+France assumes the rotating EU presidency next month, and French President Nicolas Sarkozy said the European Union must suspend enlargement until there is agreement on the Lisbon treaty.

 The Lisbon Treaty would replace the Treaty of Nice that was negotiated when there were only 15 members.
 The new treaty would reform EU institutions and streamline the decision-making process.

 Some information for this report was provided by AFP, AP and Reuters.